Madison Families Deserve Better

 How Can We Help You?

 The good news is that we can treat everyone from kids to adults.
 Sleep apnea is usually curable in kids and treatable in adults.
-Dr. Lee works closely with an orthodontist, an ENT, and Sleep specialists to determine what treatment would be most beneficial to each patient.
+Dr. Lee works closely with an orthodontist, an ENT, and Sleep Specialists to determine what treatment would be most beneficial to each patient.

 Overnight sleep studies, CPAP therapy, and oral appliance therapy are frequently covered by most medical insurance plans, including Medicare.
+Let us check for you as we start developing a treatment plan.

 When a child is showing signs of sleep apnea, it is important to understand what dynamics may be playing a part in their airway dysfunction.
-There are even myofunctional therapy techniques that can be incorporated into a child’s treatment.
+There are even Myofunctional Therapy techniques that can be incorporated into a child’s treatment.
 They’re designed to use neuromuscular repatterning so that your child enjoys an improvement in breathing, swallowing, and muscle function.
 This creates more space for healthy adult teeth to grow and to help keep their bite right!